 Sakura Davenport, office manager at Foremost Companies, has more than 15 years of experience in the real estate industry.

 Before she joined Foremost, Davenport was an asset manager within Bank of America’s OREO West division, where she managed a portfolio of foreclosed assets across the U.S. She was responsible for the stabilization and disposition of those assets, which included both residential and commercial properties.
 She has also worked as the FAST operations and administration manager for Fieldstone Communities for close to 10 years, setting up numerous new home communities throughout Southern California and Utah within the FAST database and managing processes within the Operations department.

 Davenport earned a bachelor’s degree in sociology from the University of California, Los Angeles and currently lives in Long Beach with her husband, Eric, and their two children.

-Satish Lion, project manager at Foremost Companies, has more than 11 years of commercial real estate and structured credit experience.
-His areas of expertise include real estate development management, asset management and real estate debt investing as well as U.S. asset-backed securities and esoteric and European commercial mortgage-backed securities.
+Satish Lion, vice president of community development at Foremost Companies, has more than 14 years of commercial and residential real estate experience.
+His areas of expertise include real estate development management, asset management and real estate debt investing.

-Prior to joining Foremost, Lion was a vice president at PIMCO, where he advised governments and financial institutions on billions of dollars of complex, hard-to-value assets and provided trade recommendations that resulted in the acquisition of hundreds of millions of dollars in asset-backed securities.
+Prior to joining Foremost, Lion was a vice president at PIMCO, where he advised governments and financial institutions on complex, hard-to-value assets and provided trade recommendations on asset-backed securities.

 He earned a bachelor’s degree in structural engineering from the University of California, Los Angeles, a master’s degree in construction management and engineering from Massachusetts Institute of Technology and a master’s degree in finance from London Business School.